VerwimpEli/SSLAD_Track_3/README.md

 *Any questions, problems... can be mailed to eli.verwimp(at)kuleuven.be.*

-### File overview

-`class_strategy.py`: Provides an empty plugin.
-Here, you can define your own strategy, by implementing the necessary callbacks.
-Helper methods can be ofcourse implemented as pleased.

-`classification.py`: Driver code for the classification subtrack.
-There are a few things that can be changed here, such as the model, optimizer and loss criterion.

-`haitain.py`: This file contains all code to get the challenge and data setup, shouldn't be touched or altered.

 ### Avalanche instructions

 Implementing a new strategy in Avalanche works by implementing a